ahmed-mohamed01/nix-config/samples/devenv/direnv.md

 [whitelist]
 prefix = [ "/path/to/your/project"]
 ```
+hint: this can be added to direnv.nix to configure this automatically.

 Now when you cd in to this directory, you will have access to the packages specified in the flake.nix